espocrm/documentation/user-guide/emails.md

 Users can setup SMTP settings in their Personal Email Accounts as well as in Preferences.
 Personal Email Accounts available at Emails tab > top-right menu > Personal Email Accounts.
 Administrator also can allow to use system SMTP (mark it as Shared).

 Users can have multiple SMTP accounts.

-But email addresses user can use to send emails from are defined by email addresses of a *User* record.
+Important: Email addresses user can use to send emails from must be defined in *Emails* field of *User* record.

 ## Gmail accounts